holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
 A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
 In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.

-#### 3.3.2 Striking Invalid Governance
+#### 3.2.2 Striking Invalid Governance

 Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
 If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
 After doing so, the Secretary must promptly communicate what they struck and why to all of that Circle's Circle Members.

-### 3.4 Changing Governance
+### 3.3 Governance Process

 Any Circle Member of a Circle may initiate its Governance Process by proposing a change to its Governance.
-To do so, the ***“Proposer”*** must first share a ***“Proposal”*** with all other Circle Members.
-Those other Circle Members then have the opportunity to raise concerns about adopting the Proposal.
+To do so, the ***“Proposer”*** must first share a ***“Proposal”*** in writing with all other Circle Members, using any communication channel allowed by the Secretary.
+Those other Circle Members may then ask clarifying questions, share reactions, and raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.

+Once each Circle Member confirms they have no Objections to a Proposal, it is adopted and amends the Circle's Governance.
+If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
+After any such effort, all Circle Members must be given another opportunity to raise Objections.
+A Circle may adopt a Policy to define a time limit for raising Objections, after which anyone who has not responded is assumed to have no Objections.

 When making Proposals or raising Objections, a Circle Member may only represent the Roles in the Circle that they either fill as Role Lead or represent as Circle Rep. A Circle Member may also represent a Role that they have permission to temporarily represent from one of its Role Leads, until that permission expires or is withdrawn.

-If no Objections are raised to a Proposal, it is adopted and amends the Circle's Governance.
-If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
-After any such effort, all Circle Members must then be given an opportunity to raise Objections again.

-#### 3.4.1 Criteria for Valid Proposals
+#### 3.3.1 Criteria for Valid Proposals

 For a Proposal to be valid, the Proposer must be able to: